 - Phone takeovers: You receive alerts about suspicious activity involving your phone number, including when identity thieves use it to try to access your personal information.

-- Home title theft: You can receive alerts from LifeLock related to your home title with an Ultimate Plus plan.
+- Home title theft: You can receive alerts from LifeLock related to your home title with a Total plan.

-- Social media takeovers: With the Ultimate Plus plan, LifeLock monitors your social media accounts and alerts you if it detects inappropriate content or suspicious activity from hackers.
+- Social media takeovers: LifeLock monitors your social media accounts across all plan tiers and alerts you if it detects inappropriate content or suspicious activity from hackers.

 LifeLock Individual subscriptions